TripCu/ai-hotkey/README.md

 1. Focus any window where you can type text.
 2. Press the start key (` by default) to begin capture.
 3. Type your prompt and press Enter.
+4. To paste from the clipboard instantly, press `CLIPBOARD_KEY` (default `\`) and the listener will send the clipboard contents without typing.
-4. The full response appears both in the console and in a floating overlay window (click or press Esc on the overlay to dismiss).
+5. The full response appears both in the console and in a floating overlay window (click or press Esc on the overlay to dismiss).
 The overlay auto-hides after the configured timeout.
-5. Press the exit key (ESC by default) to stop the listener and shut everything down gracefully.
+6. Press the exit key (ESC by default) to stop the listener and shut everything down gracefully.

 All prompts and responses are appended (one JSON object per line) to `data/ai_output.jsonl` and stored in SQLite (`data/ai_logs.db`).